NotRllyRn/YarisWrapperLUA/readME.md

 # Yaris API wrapper for Roblox LUAU Exploiting

-If you're looking for a Node.lua version of this, go [here](https://www.npmlua.com/package/yaris-wrapper).
+If you're looking for a Node.js version of this, go [here](https://www.npmlua.com/package/yaris-wrapper).

 ### Information:
 This is a API wrapper for Yaris whitelisting system located [here](https://yaris:rocks/beta/).
 This is intended to help you use their API endpoint system without you hassling around with messy fetch code.
 Source code [here](https://github.com/NotRllyRn/YarisWrapper).